USCGC Cactus

-USCGC Cactus (WLB-270) is a 180 ft seagoing buoy tender (WLB).
+USCGC Cactus (WLB-270) was a 180 ft seagoing buoy tender (WLB).
 A Cactus-class vessel, she was built by Marine Ironworks and Shipbuilding Corporation in Duluth, Minnesota.
-Cactus's preliminary design was completed by the United States Lighthouse Service and the final design was produced by Marine Iron and Shipbuilding Corporation in Duluth.
+Cactus's preliminary design was completed by the United States Lighthouse Service and the final design was produced by Marine Iron and Shipbuilding Corporation.
 On 31 March 1941 the keel was laid, she was launched on 25 November 1941 and commissioned on 1 September 1942.
 The original cost for the hull and machinery was $782,381.

 Cactus is one of 39 original 180-foot seagoing buoy tenders built between 1942 and 1944.
 All but one of the original tenders, USCGC Ironwood (WLB-297), were built in Duluth.

 Cactus was decommissioned in 1971 after running aground.
 Ultimately, the Coast Guard sold the damaged vessel and she was converted to a barge for use in the Pacific Northwest.
-Cactus was moored without permission in Tacoma, Washington for several years and then in King County off Maury Island from 2003 to 2008.
-King County seized the vessel in 2008 and is (as of 2013) dismantling the vessel as funds allow.
+Cactus was moored without permission in Tacoma, Washington, for several years and then in King County off Maury Island from 2003 to 2008.
+King County seized the vessel in 2008; it was moved to Ballard Shipyard, and gradually scrapped.